Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Needlessly Large Rod.png" Align=right width=8% height=8%>

-- 700 Gold
+- 500 Gold
 - Quarterstaff

-**Needlessly Large**: Any spell with a radius, cone, cube or similar effect gains an extra 5ft to the size in all dimentions.
+**Needlessly Large Spells**: Any spell with a radius, cone, cube or similar effect gains an extra 5ft to the size in all dimentions.

-**Rod**: Whenever you are attacking with Needlessly Large Rod you can use your spellcasting ability when calculating to-hit rolls and damage instead of strength

 ---